 - Polyphemus: an ugly and brutal Cyclops, son of Poseidon (Deity of ses) who lives in a cave

-- Galatea: a beauty nimph, daoughter of Doris (Oceanid, Deity of sea) who lives in a mountain of Sicilia
+- Galatea: a beauty nymph, daoughter of Doris (Oceanid, Deity of sea) who lives in a mountain of Sicilia

 - Acis: a young Sicilian shepherd, good looking and admired

 Polyphemus is profoundly in love with Galatea.
-His deep love made him to try to abandon his brutal nature of eating human.
-He climes up a rock and sings dramatic and delicate songs, with his horrible voice, expressing his passionate and true love for the nymph.
+His deep love made him to try to abandon his brutal nature of eating human flesh.
+He climbs up a rock and sings dramatic and delicate songs, with his horrible voice, expressing his passionate and true love for the nymph.
 Despite his virtue of being a hardworking shepherd who understands art and speaks in a delicate manner, Galatea has no interest in him because he is just ugly.

 However, Galatea and Acis fall in love with each other at first sight.
 Acis because of her beauty, and Galatea because of his elegance and gallant behaviour that she has never received from anybody on the island (she used to be harassed).